I can't see/hear everyone in my meeting

 Remove any background effects and noise reduction features that you have active.

-It could be possible that another platform is taking microphone access so a quick way to fix this is to clear your cache and cookies.
-Below you can find further instructions depending on the browser you are using
+It could be possible that another platform is taking microphone access, so a quick way to fix this is to clear your cache and cookies.
+Below you can find further instructions, depending on the browser you are using:

 Browsers

 Make sure your browser is running on the latest version.
-You can check Chrome,Firefox and Opera for updates.
+You can check Chrome, Firefox, Opera, or Vivaldi for updates.

 There have been reports in the past where similar issues happen when a connection is made through a Safari or Edge browser.
 For good practice, we recommend using some of our more seasoned veterans such as Chrome or Firefox to see if the issue persists.